|Venue:||On-Demand Panel Discussion|

 European & American Specialist in Equine Internal Medicine

 Ben graduated from Murdoch University in 1997.
 He completed an Internship at Randwick Equine Centre in 1998 followed by a residency in Equine Internal Medicine in Virginia (USA) gaining his Diplomate Registration in Equine Internal Medicine in 2004.
 He then spent 7 years in Finland as Head of the Veterinary department of Equine Medicine and Surgery and was also visiting Professor in Equine Medicine and Surgery in Estonia.
 In 2011, Ben was awarded his European Diplomate award and he has a special interest in equine gastric ulcers, with many peered review publications to his credit.
-He is also a lecturer at the University of Liverpool responsible for Equine Internal Medicine in the postgraduate certificate programme.Full details
+He is an Associate Professor in Equine Internal Medicine at Massey University and Honorary Lecturer at the University of Liverpool in the postgraduate certificate programme.Full details

 American Specialist in Equine Internal Medicine